 Ten thickness categories are defined in CICE (as in Smith et al., 2015), with specific representation of both thin ice and thick ridged ice.
 CICE is called at every ocean time-step.
 The remapping advection scheme is used and the EVP solver is run with 920 sub-timesteps.
 The ice strength is computed using the more physically realistic approach of Rothrock (1975).
-Based on studies with CICE run offline (Lemieux et al., 2015a), we increase the value of the newly formed ice in CICE (hfrazilmin) from 5 cm to 8 cm.
+Based on studies with

+190 CICE run offline (Lemieux et al., 2015a), we increase the value of the newly formed ice in CICE (hfrazilmin) from 5 cm to 8 cm.
 Otherwise, the default parameters and parametrizations of CICE thermodynamics were used with no further tuning.
 The number of layers is set to the default value (four ice layers and one for the snow).
+Fresh or briny waters are exchanged between LIM or CICE and NEMO through a virtual salt flux approach (during ice formation or melting), where an

+195 equivalent freshwater flux is computed to represent dilution or concentration of salt at fixed water volume.
 The default Community Climate System Model 3.0 scheme (CCSM3; Vertenstein et al., 2004) is used to calculate the albedo and the attenuation of the absorbed shortwave radiation.
 The sea-ice is assumed to have a salinity of 3.2 g/kg.
 Lateral melting depends on a specified value of the average diameter of the ice floes (Steele, 1992) which is kept to the default value of 300 m.

-2.2 Model input data
+200 2.2 Model input data